top of page

 • In general, elderberries can reach around 10' tall in Northern states while they can reach up to 15' tall in Southern states.

 • They thrive and produce the most in full sun but can grow well in part shade.
+If you live in a very hot location like Texas, we would recommend you give your plants some afternoon shade if you can.

 • Elderberries are going to prefer a soil pH between 5.5 and 6.5.